Teacher Shares Top BTS Picks for Helping 1st-3rd Graders Get Organized

 Pencil pouch

-A pencil pouch for inside the binder organizes writing supplies and keeps everything contained in one place.
+A pencil pouch for inside the binder organizes back-to-school supplies for writing and keeps everything contained in one place.
 That way students have the supplies to do their homework wherever they are.

 If students are unable to complete their homework at home, we have them take their binder out to recess.
 Besides using the binder to store and organize all their materials, students can also use it like a clipboard or a portable desk to do homework on in the playground.